KatePril/admission-prediction/README.md

 - `bootstrap=True`

 The training process for the final model is available in the [`train.py`](https://github.com/KatePril/admission-prediction/blob/main/train.py) file, and the API source code is provided in the [`predict.py`](https://github.com/KatePril/admission-prediction/blob/main/predict.py) file.
+For the simplier user interaction I also developed a gradio application, source code of which is provided in [`gradio_interface.py`](https://github.com/KatePril/admission-prediction/blob/main/gradio/gradio_interface.py)